Keyboard shortcuts

 Before installing Needle, ensure that you have the following prerequisites installed:

-• Docker: Needle relies on Docker to containerize its services.
+• Docker: Needle relies on Docker to containerize its infrastructure services.

 Install Docker